NeurodataWithoutBorders/pynwb/docs/source/example.rst

     from pynwb.spec import NWBGroupSpec

+    # A list of NWBAttributeSpec objects to specify additional attributes or attributes to be overriden
     addl_attributes = [...]
+    # A list of NWBDatasetSpec objects to specify additional datasets or datasets to be overriden
     addl_datasets = [...]
+    # A list of NWBGroupSpec objects to specify additional groups or groups to be overriden
     addl_groups = [...]
     spec = NWBGroupSpec('An extended NWB type',
                         attributes = addl_attributes,